MelleKoning/ucichessplayer/README.md

 ## Introduction

-ucichessplayer is a go library which provides a common uci engine on top of the notnil/chess library, to support uci communication to chess engines via golang.
+ucichessplayer is a go library which provides a common uci engine interface on top of the notnil/chess library.
+This is not a chess engine itself but it supports uci communication to chess engines via golang.

 ## Installation